 (Heartworms cannot survive in humans!)

-Due to the reduced amount of blood that the heart is able to move, your dog will be lethargic, winded, and may develop a cough.
+Due to the reduced amount of blood the heart can move, your dog may develop a cough.
 All symptoms will be worse with increased temperatures and increased activity.

 A small amount of blood will be drawn and tested to determine if heartworms are present.
 The test takes about 15 minutes.
-It is recommended bi-annually even if your pet is on prevention year-round.
-The single most important reason goes beyond state compliance – the sooner we treat a positive pet, the less irreversible damage will have occurred to the heart.
+It is recommended bi-annually, even if your pet is on prevention year-round.
+The most critical reason goes beyond state compliance – the sooner we treat a positive pet, the less irreversible damage will have occurred to the heart.

-Heartworm treatment requires a couple of nights of hospitalization, during which the patient receives pain medications as well as injections to eliminate the worms.
+Heartworm treatment requires a couple of nights of hospitalization, during which the patient receives pain medications and injections to eliminate the worms.